OpenAudioMc/documentation/content/partner_projects.md

 A list of previous and still going partner projects to check out or take as an example for what OpenAudioMc might be able to do for you.

 # [JoostSpeeltSpellen](https://www.twitch.tv/joost) / [NetherlandSMP](https://www.twitch.tv/team/netherlandsmp)
-NetherlandSMP is a dutch survival server started by Joost, bringing most Dutch content creators (youtubers and twitch streamers) together in one big survival multiplayer server.
+NetherlandSMP is a Dutch survival server started by Joost, bringing most Dutch content creators (youtubers and twitch streamers) together in one big survival multiplayer server.
 NetherlandSMP is the first real-world test of our Proximity Voice-Chat feature, working closely together with their feedback to improve reliability, features, latency and audio quality.

 # [ImagineFun](https://imaginefun.net/)
 ImagineFun is one of the leading Minecraft themepark servers, working closely together with OpenAudioMc to keep up with demand and adding features to public releases that improve stability and usability for everyone on a large scale.